Selvakumar4You/openshift-3june-2024/Day1/README.md

 - Replicaset is a resource that is stored and maintained in etcd database by API Server(Control Plane)
 - ReplicaSet tells what is the desired number of Pods that be running at any point of time within Kubernetes/OpenShift
 - ReplicaSet is managed by a controller called ReplicaSet Controller
+- Scale up/down is suppored by ReplicaSet Controller

 ## What is Deployment
 - Deployment is a resourced stored and maintained in etcd database by API Server